phpable/struct/README.md

 $Struct->toArray();
 ```

-To get a fields count:
+To get fields count:
 ```php
 $Struct->count();
 ```

-To clean structure fields values and restore its default state:
+To clean all fields and restore its default values:
 ```php
 $Struct->flush();
 ```